-Liquid certificates of deposit sound good, but they aren't for everyone.
+Liquid certificates of deposit can seem very appealing, but they’re not for everyone.

 Yes, these CDs do offer one tempting advantage: no-penalty withdrawals.
 Traditional CDs typically sock you with early-withdrawal fees if you need money before the maturity date arrives.

 But the “gotcha” for liquid CDs is that terms, conditions and rates for them vary widely.
 They have no penalties, but only if you abide by preset withdrawal limits or amounts.
-And their lower rates -- usually ranging from 0.2 percent to 0.55 percent -- mean that you sacrifice yield for more flexibility.
+And their lower rates mean that you sacrifice yield for more flexibility.

-Banks determine when you can take your first penalty-free liquid CD withdrawal, says Brad Levin, president of Legacy Wealth Partners in Woodland Hills, Calif.
-The upshot: Be aware of the investment's features or you may trigger early, hefty withdrawal fees that wipe out earnings.
-The early-withdrawal period usually doesn't start for about seven days.
+Banks determine when you can take your first penalty-free liquid CD withdrawal, says Brad Levin, president of Legacy Wealth Partners in Woodland Hills, California.
+The upshot: If you buy one of these CDs, read the small print and follow the bank’s rules or you may trigger hefty early withdrawal fees that wipe out earnings.
+You usually have to wait about 7 days before you can make any withdrawal.

-The dilemma is that these days, cash is king.
-Having more than six months’ worth of emergency funds on hand is important, says Greg McBride, CFA, senior financial analyst at Bankrate.com.
+The dilemma is that you need cash you can access if you need it.
+Having more than 6 months’ worth of emergency funds on hand is important, says Greg McBride, CFA, chief financial analyst at Bankrate.com.